 SmellPGH App – My favorite air quality resource is the SmellPGH App (for iOS and Android devices), developed by the CMU CREATE Lab.
 Note the relatively good day on the left, and the remarkably bad day on the right:

 If you ever smell some foul pollution in Pittsburgh and think that you might be the only one who smells it, check the SmellPGH app and report your experience.
-All reports within Allegheny County are automatically submitted to the Allegheny County Health Department.
 You can read more about it here and here.
 And remember, if you smell it, SUBMIT IT!

 There are some basic measures you can take to help reduce your exposure to air pollution.
 Check with your doctor regarding health recommendations specific to your condition.